 Learning doesn’t stop after the school bell

-We give our Junior Primary School girls every opportunity to pursue their interests and experience the unbridled joy of participating in sport, music, the performing arts, outdoor education and other specialised activities.
+We give our Junior Primary School girls every opportunity to pursue their interests and experience the unbridled joy of participating in sport, music, the performing arts, outdoor education and other specialised extra curricular activities.

 Our co-curricular program includes everything from Chess Club to playing AFL Football.
 Students can also participate in local, national and state competitions in STEaM, writing, art, music, drama, mathematics and problem-solving.

 For an hour each Monday to Wednesday afternoon, experienced instructors and teachers run our After-School Clubs.

 There are also year group camps to help develop character, confidence, teamwork and personal growth.

 As a high achieving performing arts school, we strongly believe that performing arts such as music, movement and creativity are integral parts of a child’s education.

 All Perth College girls will learn an instrument from Year 2 at school, from woodwind to strings, and also find their voice through the choir.
 Each student will also participate in the annual Junior School musical, with girls in Year 6 able to audition for lead roles.
 We are home to ‘PC Dance’, a program hosted on Saturday mornings for girls and boys aged four to 20.

 View our Music Handbook here and our 2022 Music Lesson Application Form here.